HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: Wie schätzen Sie Ihren Bedarf an digitalen Studienangeboten in Ihrem Studiengang ein?
+q: Wie schätzen Sie Ihren persönlichen Bedarf an digitalen Studienangeboten in Ihrem Studiengang ein?

 is: